areyouroot/univer-sel/README.md

+# BOOT TO ROOT

-# so rules should be like (in this entire document ignore grammer and spelling)
+## so rules should be like (in this entire document ignore grammer and spelling)

 ### you can do anything as long as you dont break the system (because its cresents property)
 ### smart people use Chatgpt, legends use bard (easy to break)